-CCSD 89 offers opportunities for resident English Learners to achieve at high levels in academic subjects and to meet the same challenging State standards that all children are expected to meet.
-Parents/guardians of English Learners will be informed how they can: (1) be involved in the education of their children, and (2) be active participants in assisting their children to attain English proficiency, achieve at high levels within a well-rounded education, and meet the academic standards expected of all students.
+CCSD 89 offers opportunities for English Learners to achieve at high levels in academic subjects and meet the same challenging State standards as other students.
+Parents/guardians of English Learner students will be informed how they can: (1) be involved in the education of their children, and (2) be active participants in assisting their children to attain English proficiency, achieve at high levels within a well-rounded education, and meet the academic standards expected of all students.

-During registration, CCSD 89 administers a home-language survey to all students who are new to the new district.
+During registration, CCSD 89 administers a home-language survey to all students who are new to the district.
 The home-language questions are: 'Is a language other than English spoke in the home?' and 'Does the student speak a language other than English?'
 Based on the response to these questions, EL staff will screen and determine if the student qualifies for English-language services.